adi-ben-yehuda/KNN-with-server-clients/README.md

 ## General Information

-option 1: upload files - in this option, the user enters a path of csv file that exists in his computer.
-The client sends the data of this file to the server.
-The server sends back to the client that the upload complete.
-This process will be twice - once of the train file and second one for the test file.
+option 1: upload files -The user will be given the option to type a path to a local csv file on his computer, and after pressing enter the client will send the contents of the file to the server.
+At the end of sending, the server will send back to the client a message "upload complete."
+If the path is invalid, "input invalid" will be printed.
+This process will be repeated twice, when the first time you receive a file for training the classifier and the second time a file for his exam.
+Accordingly, for the first time will appear:
+Please upload your local train CSV file. and in the second:
+Please upload your local test CSV file.

 Option 2: algorithm settings - The server will send the current classifier parameter values which is the K parameter value and the current distance meter.
 If the user presses enter, the parameters must be left unchanged.
 Otherwise, the user can enter new values separated by a space when K can have a range values of whole numbers and the distance matrix can have the following values: euclidean distance- AUC, taxicab geometry- MAN, Chebyshev distance- CHB, Canberra distance- CAN, or Minkowski distance- MIN.
 If everything is fine - return to the main menu.
 If the user entered an invalid value - the error message will be returned:

-Option 3: calssify data -

-option 4: - display results -

-Option 5: download results -
+Option 3: calssify data - The server will run the algorithm on the CSV files uploaded earlier.
+At the end of the run, the server will send "complete data classifying" to the client.
+The client will print it to the console.
+If no files have been uploaded yet, print "please data upload".

+option 4: - display results - The server will return the list of classifications.
+For each classification, the printout will be: the number of the line in the test file and the classification.
+Finally, ".Done" will be printed.
+If no files have been uploaded yet, print "data upload please."
+If the files to be printed have not yet been classified, print "please classify the data".

+Option 5: download results - The behavior will be similar to that of option 4, except that instead of printing the results, the user will enter a path to create the file locally and there the client will save the results, in exactly the same format (without Done).

+Option 8: Exit - close the connection between the client and the server.

 The server will receive as arguments, a file name (of the tagged vectors) and a port (the server will listen on this port number).
 If the server receives an invalid filename (such as a file that does not exist) or an invalid port (such as a port not between 1024 and 65535), the server will print "Invalid Arguments" to the terminal and close the server.
 The client will receive as arguments, an IP (of the server) and a port (the same port that the server listens to).
 The server and client need to be listening on the same port to connect to each other.
 If the client receives an invalid ip, the client will be closed.
 If the port is invalid (such as a port not between 1024 and 65535), the client will print "Invalid Arguments" to the terminal and close the client.